totalgee/binaural-livecoding/README.md

 followed by directional spherical harmonics).
-A decoder Synth runs on the final SC output, so any Ndefs or Synths played to the SC outputs are assumed to be in B-format (should have been encoded using `FoaEncode`), and will be decoded (in a Group following SC's default Group) to produce binaural stereo.
+A decoder Synth runs on the final SC output, so any Ndefs or Synths played to the SC outputs are assumed to be in B-format (should have been encoded using `FoaEncode`), and will be decoded (by a Synth in a Group following SC's default Group on the server) to produce binaural stereo.

 If you want to experiment with higher-order ambisonics (2nd-5th order) in SuperCollider, you may try the